alcionai/corso/website/blog/2023-1-4-backups-on-your-coffee-break.md

 ![By Kenny Louie from Vancouver, Canada -Coffee break, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=24336256](./images/coffee_break.jpg)

 It’s 10:00 in the morning, and you need coffee and a snack.
-You know you’re supposed to back up the company’s M365 instance before you leave, but it takes so long!
+You know you’re supposed to back up the company’s Microsoft 365 instance, but it takes so long!
 Surely a quick break won’t matter.

 Wrong!
 While you were in the break room,